-Not only does Pico claim to be the first to release two-piece standalone VR glasses (i.e. with a controller), it also claims to be the first to have brought out standalone VR glasses with head and hand tracking.
+By their own account, Pico was the first to release a two-piece standalone VR headset (i.e. with a controller) And also the first to bring out a standalone VR headset with tracking for both head and hands.

 Pico and mobfish have entered into a partnership – we have a direct connection to each other and complement each other perfectly.
 As a hardware manufacturer, Pico is aware that the demands placed on Virtual Reality for business are different from those of the consumer.

 Our goal is to work with you and all our customers to make VR content production and delivery as easy as possible.
-After all, it is our aim to make the technology usable!
+We want to make the technology usable!

 Pico VR meets the current standards for technical data.
 It even stands out from the competition in terms of resolution with its 4K variant, which was released in May 2019 in America and Europe.

-The 3 DoF glasses are sufficient for the VR experiences created in the mobfish VR STUDIO, because here we rely on 360° content without room scaling.
+The 3 DoF headset is sufficient for the VR experiences created in the mobfish VR STUDIO, because here we rely on 360° content without room scaling.
 We believe that 90% of use cases can be covered.
 This is particularly easy for the user and is also much more cost-efficient than any complex 3D creation.